 For defense contractors working with the Department of Defense (DoD), managing Controlled Unclassified Information (CUI) has become a critical compliance challenge.
-As someone who has guided numerous organizations through CMMC preparation and certification, we at databrackets have witnessed firsthand the confusion, frustration, and sometimes panic that ensues when contractors first attempt to understand their CUI obligations.
+As certified registered practitioners for CMMC we have guided organizations to identify and manage CUI and implement controls for CMMC and we have witnessed firsthand the confusion, frustration, and sometimes panic that ensues when contractors first attempt to understand their CUI obligations.

 This comprehensive blog aims to demystify CUI management within the context of Cybersecurity Maturity Model Certification (CMMC), offering practical solutions to common challenges.
 You can connect with our certified experts to get customized solutions whether you’re still trying to identify what constitutes CUI in your environment or looking to refine your existing protection measures.
 Our team has worked with NIST 800-171 controls and is well-versed with and certified to handle CMMC Compliance.